First Aid for Storm-Damaged Trees

 Look up and look down.
 Be alert for hanging branches that look like they’re ready to fall.
 Stay away from downed utility lines.
 Low-voltage telephone or cable lines and even fence wires can become electrically charged when near fallen or broken electrical lines.

-If you decide to administer first aid using a chain saw, before pulling the starter rope read MU Extension publications G1958, Felling, Bucking and Limbing Trees, for the basics of felling a tree, and G1959, Basic Chain Saw Safety and Use, for safety reminders that should be followed each time you pick up a chain saw.
+If you decide to administer first aid using a chain saw, before pulling the starter rope read MU Extension publications G1958, Felling, Limbing and Bucking Trees, for the basics of felling a tree, and G1959, Operating a Chain Saw Safely, for safety reminders that should be followed each time you pick up a chain saw.

 Don’t be a victim of a scam